xyproto/orbiton/README.md

 * `ctrl-q` - Quit.
 * `ctrl-r` - Open or close a portal.
 Text can be pasted from the portal into another (or the same) file with `ctrl-v`.
              For "git interactive rebase" mode (`git rebase -i`), this will cycle the rebase keywords instead.
-* `ctrl-w` - Format the current file (see the table below), or cycle git rebase keywords.
-             For Markdown, toggle checkboxes or re-format tables.
 * `ctrl-a` - Go to start of text, then start of line and then to the previous line.
 * `ctrl-e` - Go to end of line and then to the next line
 * `ctrl-n` - Scroll down 10 lines, or go to the next match if a search is active.